PaddlePaddle/PaddleSpeech/README.md

 #### Acceleration with Multi-GPUs

 We compare the training time with 1, 2, 4, 8, 16 Tesla K40m GPUs (with a subset of LibriSpeech samples whose audio durations are between 6.0 and 7.0 seconds).
 And it shows that a **near-linear** acceleration with multiple GPUs has been achieved.
-In the following figure, the time (in seconds) used for training is plotted on the blue bars.
+In the following figure, the time (in seconds) cost for training is printed on the blue bars.

 <img src="docs/images/multi_gpu_speedup.png" width=450><br/>